shacktemp/Street_Soldier/README.md

 ## Features
 1. Read in two CSVs
 2. Clean data and perform a pandas merge.
-Calculate the ratio of total homelessness as compared to the VA benefit recipients for a given county.
+Calculate the ratio of total homelessness as compared to the VA benefit recipients for a given state.
 3. Use matplotlib to make 3 charts.
 A pie chart to show the relationship of veterans by their claim status.
-A bar chart to compare homelessness in different counties.
+A bar chart to compare homelessness in different states.
 A scatterplot to display whatever overlap between homelessness and VA benefit recipients exist.
 4. Built a data dictionary that list variables and their parameters used.
 It is included in at the bottom of this README file.
 5. Interpretation is included in this README file.